Elder Thing

 The Elder Things (also known as the Old Ones and Elder Ones) are fictional extraterrestrials in the Cthulhu Mythos.
 The beings first appeared in H. P. Lovecraft's novella, At the Mountains of Madness (published in 1936, but written in 1931), and later appeared, although not named, in the short story "The Dreams in the Witch-House" (1933).
 Additional references to the Elder Things appear in Lovecraft's short story "The Shadow Out of Time" (1936).

 Description

-Description of a partial headless body: